Category: AI IT Support Assistant for Technical Troubleshooting

 Definition and Core Components

-The core components of such a system include:
+The core components of such an assistant typically include:

 -